SAP/spartacus-docs/_pages/telco/building-the-tua-storefront-from-libraries-2.md

 1. Use a web browser to access the OCC endpoint of your backend.

-   The default is available at: `{server-base-url}/rest/v2/electronics/cms/pages`
+   The default is available at: `{server-base-url}/occ/v2/telcospa/cms/pages` or `{server-base-url}/occ/v2/utilitiesspa/cms/pages`.

-   For example, you can access:
-   https://localhost:9002/rest/v2/telcospa/cms/pages with a back-end instance running from `https://localhost:9002`.
+   For example, with a backend instance running from `https://localhost:9002`, you can access `https://localhost:9002/occ/v2/telcospa/cms/pages` or `https://localhost:9002/occ/v2/utilitiesspa/cms/pages`.

 2. Accept the security exception in your browser if you are running a development instance with a self-signed HTTPS certificate.